sdss/datamodel/docs/sphinx/generate.rst

 all generic text with custom user content.
 Once a YAML file is validated, we re-run the same ``datamodel_generate`` command from above to produce the remaining files in ``datamodel/products/``:

-- **md/mangaRss.md**: the markdown file to be uploaded to the wiki
+- **md/mangaRss.md**: the markdown file for human-readable representation on the DSI
 - **json/mangaRss.json**: a machine-readable JSON file for the ``datamodel`` python package
-- **access/mangaRss.access**: a subset YAML file containing access information, for the wiki
+- **access/mangaRss.access**: a subset YAML file containing access information

 When writing out the stubs, a successfully valid YAML will produce the following verbose output:
 ::